keepitweird/CovidUpdate/README.md

 * Dark mode support

 ### Use Case
-The Covid Update app keeps you informed with COVID-19 risks.
+The Covid Update app keeps you informed about COVID-19 risks.
 Wonder what the current COVID situation is in your state?
 Or perhaps the different states' risks on your cross country road trip?
-This Covid Update app will be your best companion to keep you up to date with live data from [Covid Act Now](https://covidactnow.org/).
+This app will be your best companion to keep you up to date with live data from [Covid Act Now](https://covidactnow.org/).